This page is not complete.

 Today's biggest web sites use this technique quite extensively, however, it is important to know when it's a good idea to use it, and when it is not necessary.

 Recently, a set of new technolgies start to land in web browsers.
 They are IndexedDB, AppCache and offline events.
 The first one is nothing less than a data base directly embedded in the browser.
 It allows us to store and manipulate data locally without any request to a server to do the job.
 The second one is a new cache mechanism that allows to cache (none data) resources forever.
 Once a resource is cached through that mechanism, the browser will never request the server for that resource again.
 The last one is an API to know when the browser is connected to the network or not.

 These three technologies change many things.
 As a result, the connection to the server is no longer a prerequisite to use a website.
 For that reason, such websites are called web applications.
 At that point, the whole life cycle of the application can be handled inside the browser.
-However the server is still useful, but only for two point:
+However the server is still useful, but only for two points:

 - The server can be used to backup the applications data, to prevent any issue on the local machine, or for users who use several browsers or computers to access the application.

 How other technologies fit into our data flow architecture, including Web sockets, WebRTC (but this is advanced stuff: defer detailed discussions to the advanced network communication section).

-We need to write separate follow on articles covering the following:
+Follow on articles are intended, covering the following: